 Urban Exploring in Berlin

 For me, Berlin was all about the urban exploring.
 For those of you who don’t know what urban exploring is – well, it’s basically exploring abandoned or infrequently visited parts of a city; whether this is the off-limits parts of the catacombs in France or abandoned nuclear missile silos in Russia.
 Berlin has a ton of awesome, and freaky sites to explore.
 If you are into real exploring and graffiti, definitely have a crack at some urban exploring.
 I recommend always trying to go with a buddy.
 I strongly recommend checking out Abandoned Berlin for more up to date information.
-Check out this video I made on Snapchat (follow me @wthatton) of my escapades exploring the abandoned sites of Berlin.
+Check out this post for even more ideas for urban exploration in Berlin.

 The first place I checked out in Berlin and a relatively safe introduction to urban exploring.
 Very easy to get into, you simply hop a four foot fence.
 There are sometimes some folks living in the ruins, tread carefully so as not to disturb anyone.
 The hospital is very atmospheric and the roof is simply beautiful; definitely go up there.
 The basement is, well, pretty freaky.
 The dilapidated house nearest the road is inhabited by an old homeless dude, who luckily is friendly.
 Do not accidentally crawl into his house like I did; it’s his home.
 If you go to one abandoned building in Berlin, make it this one.